g-lalevee/Apigee-GCP-Services/README.md

 1. [Install KVM Admin proxy (option)](https://github.com/apigee/devrel/tree/main/references/kvm-admin-api)<BR>This proxy is required with Apigee X/hybrid to create KVM entry.
 With Apigee Edge, you can use Apigee Web UI.

+1. [Install Apigee Sackmesser (option)](https://github.com/apigee/devrel/tree/main/tools/apigee-sackmesser)<BR>The Apigee Sackmesser lets you deploy API proxies, shared flows and configuration to Apigee Edge as well as hybrid/X without writing any additional manifest files..

-2. [Install Apigee GCP SA Shareflow](https://github.com/apigee/devrel/tree/main/references/gcp-sa-auth-shared-flow)<BR>This sharedflow is used obtain access tokens for Google Cloud service accounts.
+1. [Install Apigee GCP SA Shareflow](https://github.com/apigee/devrel/tree/main/references/gcp-sa-auth-shared-flow)<BR>This sharedflow is used obtain access tokens for Google Cloud service accounts.
 Access tokens are cached in a dedicated environment cache resource for 10min, and used to call GCP services.

-3. Deploy this proxy<BR>Deploy proxy in **apiproxy** folder.
+1. Deploy this proxy<BR>Deploy proxy in **apiproxy** folder.

-4. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery, Firestore, Cloud Logging and PubSub, you must first:
+1. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery, Firestore, Cloud Logging and PubSub, you must first:
     - Create 4 service accounts in Google Cloud and assign it the necessary roles to access your BigQuery dataset, your Firestore collection and write in Cloud Logging and publish a message into a PubSub topic (see [Understanding GCP roles](https://cloud.google.com/iam/docs/understanding-roles)).
     - Create and download the 4 json keys for the 3 service accounts

-5. Configure GCP Services (BigQuery, Cloud Firestore in Native mode and PubSub)<BR>If needed, in your GCP project, create a BigQuery table, a Firestore Collection and a PubSub topic to be able to use this proxy.
+1. Configure GCP Services (BigQuery, Cloud Firestore in Native mode and PubSub)<BR>If needed, in your GCP project, create a BigQuery table, a Firestore Collection and a PubSub topic to be able to use this proxy.

-6. Upload your 4 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command
+1. Upload your 4 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command

 ```sh
 export TOKEN=$(gcloud auth print-access-token)